COVID-19 safeguarding measures and controls

 Delegates are required to wear the following minimum PPE:

-Any specific training requirements e.g. Confined space Respiratory Protective Equipment (RPE)
+- Any specific training requirements e.g. Confined space Respiratory Protective Equipment (RPE) are mandatory

 Welfare facilities and canteens